Hidden Cameras, Audio Bugs, and GPS Devices in Wisconsin: What Does the Law Say?

 Hidden Camera Use in Wisconsin

 Wisconsin law explicitly forbids the use and installation of hidden cameras without the consent of the person who will be recorded or monitored.
-It is a crime to record someone in any space that has a reasonable expectation of privacy.
-It is a felony to view, broadcast, or surveil another person without a valid warrant.
+It’s a crime to record someone in any space that has a reasonable expectation of privacy.
+It’s a felony to view, broadcast, or surveil another person without a valid warrant.
 That includes a person’s home, office, and even their hotel room.
 In addition to it being illegal to install and use a hidden camera, it is also illegal to watch another person through the hidden camera.
 Doing so is considered a misdemeanor under state law.

 Audio Bug Use in Wisconsin

 Wisconsin is a one-party consent state when it comes to monitoring or recording any conversation taking place.
 This means that a conversation involving two or more people, even in what could be considered a private space, must have the consent of at least one person in order for the monitoring or recording to be considered legal.
 Wisconsin makes it clear that failure to get consent from at least one person involved in the conversation may be charged as a felony.
 In addition to being a felony, the person intercepting the conversation may also face a civil lawsuit filed by the victim.

 GPS Device Use in Wisconsin